alecsandrapetruescu/serverless-web-application/README.md

 * The REST API and Lambda functions have X-Ray tracing enabled.
 X-Ray SDK is also integrated in the Lambda function to observe into the API call to the downstream Dynamodb table.
 You can view the X-Ray service map in the Amazon Cloudwatch console.
+* React app to S3 configured with CloudFront

 #### Testing

-1. Retrieve the API Gateway URL from the `cdk deploy` output.
+1. Retrieve from the `cdk deploy` `Outputs` the API Gateway URL.
 It should look something like this
     ```
     SwaStack.EndpointOutput = https://oi0pfit8c5.execute-api.eu-central-1.amazonaws.com/prod/contact
     ```